 Before making international travel plans, travelers need to confirm the funding source that will be used for the airfare.
 When the trip is funded by a federal award, the Fly America Act requires all flights charged to be booked with U.S. flag air carriers.
 The requirement applies to all travelers, including a foreign visitor's flights when supported by federal funds.
 If a sponsored, non-federal award allows for other flights, documentation must be included with the expense request that demonstrates that exception.
 Specific guidelines and details are documented on the Airfare policy page.

 Individuals traveling on university business are expected to use transportation options that are necessary and reasonable.
 The university pays for reasonable and necessary airfare along with certain fees and charges.
 It is expected that there will be no exceptions to the university's airfare policies, which are designed to assure compliance with all legal and governmental requirements.
-Any request for exception based on extraordinary circumstances must be approved, in advance of the travel, by the Provost.
+Any request for exception based on extraordinary circumstances must be approved, in advance of the travel, by the appropriate authority.
 Specific guidelines and details are documented on the Airfare Policy page.

-The Stanford Travel Card (TCard) is the preferred payment method for travel expenses.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
 Alternatively, personal funds may be used, then a request for reimbursement can be submitted after the trip.
-For more information about payment and reimbursement methods and associated policies and guidelines, refer to the Airfare Policy page.
+For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.

 For more information about airfare policies and guidelines, refer to the Airfare Policy.